jffsun/teachers-pet/README.md

 `npm install`

 Dependencies:
-bootstrap, bcrypt, connect session sequelize, dotenv, express, express-handlebars, express-session, mysql2, sequelize.
+bootstrap, bcrypt, body parser, connect session sequelize, dotenv, express, express-handlebars, express-session, mysql2, nodemon, sequelize.

 ## Usage
 The user will need to start a server on a local host (Insomnia) to make requests to the database.